rndblog/rndblog.github.io/_posts/2015-09-13-notes-on-nosql-basics.markdown

 ## ACID and BASE

 [ACID (Atomicity, Consistency, Isolation, Durability)](https://en.wikipedia.org/wiki/ACID) is a set of properties that guarantee that database transactions are processed reliably.
-In the context of databases, a single logical operation on the data is called a transaction.
+In the context of databases, a single logical operation on the data is called "transaction".

-Here is a summary fo how the **ACID** properties are interpreted by a relational DBMS:
+Here is the summary of how the **ACID** properties are interpreted by a relational DBMS:

 * **Atomicity** requires that each transaction is executed in its entirety, or fail without any change being applied.